8bat/8bat.github.io/README.md

 This project aims to provide a complete toolkit for making 8-Bit adventure games playable and enjoyable in a modern environment.

-At present, this is just a list of links to other tools.
+At present, this mainly consists of links to other tools.
 As the project develops, it will fill in the missing pieces between those tools.

+[Part 1 of The Very Big Cave Adventure](https://8bat.github.io/vbca/play/) has been adapted for the web using this toolkit.
+Part 2 is still in development.

 ## How to update an 8-bit adventure